methodicalcloud/everythingshouldbevirtual.com/_posts/2017/2017-04-08-ansible-parsing-csv-list-hosts-ip-hostnames-mac.md

     - Ansible
   redirect_from:
     - /ansible-parsing-csv-list-hosts-ip-hostnames-mac
+excerpt: "Recently I had a need to take an already populated spreadsheet which contained a list of hostnames, generic names, IP addresses and MAC addresses and..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Recently I had a need to take an already populated spreadsheet which contained a list of hostnames, generic names, IP addresses and MAC